ivf-infertility.com home

 Hysteroscopy

 There are two main types of hysteroscopy that a patient may encounter: diagnostic hysteroscopy and operative hysteroscopy.
-Both use a hysteroscope (a fibre optic mini telescope) used for observing the interior of the uterus.
+Both use a hysteroscope (a fibre optic mini telescope) for observing the interior of the uterus.

 Diagnostic hysteroscopy